Last Christmas: A Greek Winter Tale

 Casey shook her head.
 "Don't you get it, Cap, I loved you.
 We should've just talked about it and made it work.
 I spent the last year in a daze questioning everything about our relationship and trying to understand where things went wrong."
 She stared at him.
 "But, the truth is that you wanted to stay at CRU and instead of talking about it, you created this scenario to cover it up.
 God, Cappie, you made me think the worst of you."
 She sighed.
 "I just, I just," she shook her head, "what do you want from me?"

 "Well, clearly, life at CRU has treated you well.
 I'm happy for you."
 Casey said with sarcastically.
 "But, I'm not sure if we can be friends.
-I just, don't know what to say about all of this.
+I just don't know what to say about all of this.
 I mean, I can't even tell you what I'm madder about – the fact that you lied about sleeping with someone or the fact that you wanted a life at CRU more than you wanted a life with me."
+As she said the last part, Casey realized it hurt to say that out loud.

 Casey shook her head.
 "Why didn't you just say something?"

-"I don't know, I was scared that you'd laugh at me or thought I was being childish, refusing to grow up."
+"I don't know; I was scared that you'd laugh at me or think I was being childish, refusing to grow up."
 Cappie replied.

 "I know," Cappie said.
 "I wish I could go back and change things, but it's been a year.
 A lot has happened."